celestaria/san_diego_weather_2022/README.md

 In san_diego_lows.py, san_diego_averages.py, and san_diego_highs.py, I plotted a line chart showing daily minimum, average, and maximum temperature respectively and a trendline.

 In san_diego_precipitation.py, I plotted the daily precipitation.
-I did not plot a trend line, because a majority of the points were at 0.

 In san_diego_pressure.py, I plotted the daily pressure and a trendline.